-- 3 As used in this article: - 4 (a) "AActive status" means a Bar licensing category as defined by Rule 14-203(a) and Rule 14- - 5 802, and the Bar's rules, regulations and policies; - 6 (b) "aApproved legal services organization" means a Utah not for nonprofit legal services - 7 organization which is approved by the Bar as set forth herein.
-A legal services organization - 8 seeking approval from the Bar shall-must file a petition with the Bar, attaching copies of its - 9 Articles of Incorporation and Bylaws, if any, and certifying that it is a not for nonprofit - 10 organization, reciting with specificity: - 11 (b)(1) the structure of the organization and whether it accepts funds from its clients; - 12 (b)(2) the major sources of funds used by the organization; - 13 (b)(3) the criteria used to determine potential clients' eligibility for legal services - 14 performed by the organization; - 15 (b)(4) the types of legal and nonlegal service performed by the organization performs; - 16 (b)(5) the names of all Bar members of the Bar who are employed by the organization or - 17 who regularly perform legal work for the organization; and - (b)(6) the existence and extent of malpractice insurance which that will cover the volunteer attorneys, with such documentation being updated on an annual basis; - 20 (c) "aAttorney applicant" means a lawyer applicant as defined by the-Rule 14-701; - 21 (d) "Bar" means the Utah State Bar; - 22 (e) "CLE" means MCLE accredited continuing legal education; - (f) "inactive status" means a Bar licensing category as defined by Rule 14-203(a), Rule 14-802, - 24 and the Bar's rules, regulations and policies; - 25 (g) "MCLE" means Mandatory Continuing Legal Education as set forth in Rule 14-401 et seq.;
+- 4 (a) "aActive status" means a Bar licensing category as defined by Rule 14-203(a) and Rule 14- - 5 802, and the Bar's rules, regulations and policies; - 6 (b) "aApproved legal services organization" means a Utah not for nonprofit legal services - organization which is approved by the Bar as set forth herein.
+A legal services organization - 8 seeking approval from the Bar shall must file a petition with the Bar, attaching copies of its - 9 Articles of Incorporation and Bylaws, if any, and certifying that it is a not for nonprofit - 10 organization, reciting with specificity: - 11 (b)(1) the structure of the organization and whether it accepts funds from its clients; - 12 (b)(2) the major sources of funds used by the organization; - 13 (b)(3) the criteria used to determine potential clients' eligibility for legal services - performed by the organization; - (b)(4) the types of legal and nonlegal service performed by the organization performs; - (b)(5) the names of all Bar members of the Bar who are employed by the organization or - who regularly perform legal work for the organization; and - 18 (b)(6) the existence and extent of malpractice insurance which that will cover the - volunteer attorneys, with such documentation being updated on an annual basis; - 20 (c) "aAttorney applicant" means a lawyer applicant as defined by the Rule 14-701; - 21 (d) "Bar" means the Utah State Bar; - 22 (e) "CLE" means MCLE accredited continuing legal education; - 23 (f) "Inactive status" means a Bar licensing category as defined by Rule 14-203(a), Rule 14-802, - and the Bar's rules, regulations and policies; - 25 (g) "MCLE" means Mandatory Continuing Legal Education as set forth in Rule 14-401 et seq.;

-1 (h) "Mentoring Completion Certification" means the certification form in the NLTP appendix 2 of forms.
-3 3 (i) " NLTP " means the Bar's New Lawyer Training Program as set forth in Rule 14-808; 4 (j) " OPC " means the Bar's Office of Professional Conduct; 5 (k) except as used in Rule 14-807, "sSupervising attorney," except as used in Rule 14-807, 6 means an active member of the Bar member who generally supervises a volunteer attorney.
-The 7 7 supervising attorney must: 8 (k)(1) be employed by an approved legal services organization; 9 (k)(2) assume professional responsibility as contemplated by Rule 5.1 of the Utah Rules 10 of Professional Conduct for supervising the conduct of any litigation, administrative 11 proceeding or other legal services in which the volunteer attorney participates providing, 12 however, that concurrent administrative or judicial appearance is at the discretion of the 13 supervising attorney; 14 (k)(3) assist the volunteer attorney's in his or her legal service preparation to the extent 15 that the supervisory attorney considers it necessary; and 16 (k)(4) ensure along with the agency that the volunteer attorney has appropriate and 17 adequate training, knowledge and competency to perform the legal service permitted.
-18
+(h) "Mentoring Completion Certification" means the certification form in the NLTP appendix 1 of forms.
+2 (i) "NLTP" means the Bar's New Lawyer Training Program as set forth in Rule 14-808; 3 (j) "OPC" means the Bar's Office of Professional Conduct; 4 (k) except as used in Rule 14-807, "sSupervising attorney," except as used in Rule 14-807, 5 means an active member of the Bar member who generally supervises a volunteer attorney.
+The 6 supervising attorney must: 7 (k)(1) be employed by an approved legal services organization; 8 (k)(2) assume professional responsibility as contemplated by Rule 5.1 of the Utah Rules 9 of Professional Conduct for supervising the conduct of any litigation, administrative 10 proceeding or other legal services in which the volunteer attorney participates providing, 11 12 however, that concurrent administrative or judicial appearance is at the discretion of the supervising attorney; 13 (k)(3) assist the volunteer attorney's in his or her legal service preparation to the extent 14 that the supervisory attorney considers it necessary; and 15 (k)(4) ensure along with the agency that the volunteer attorney has appropriate and 16 adequate training, knowledge and competency to perform the legal service permitted.

-1 Rule 14-806.
+Rule 14-806.
 Admission pro hac vice.